 Did you know that more than 100,000 chemical reactions go on in your brain every second!

-In addition to that, on an average day trillions of messages are sent and received by your brain every day.
-They are carried along your brains messaging highways (known as Biogenic Amine/Endorphin System)
+In addition to that, on an average day, trillions of messages are sent and received by your brain every day.
+They are carried through the brain’s messaging highways (known as Biogenic Amine/Endorphin System).

 Happy, mood elevating messages are carried throughout the brain by happy hormones while sad and sombre messages are carried via mood suppressing hormones.

 Now, most of your nerve centres will receive equal amounts of happy and sad messengers.
 So long as the input is balanced, you and your mood will run on an even keel.